Sabancaya: Geology

 The tectonic conditions in the region have not been constant over time; at various times the plates approached each other at higher speed, and this led to a compressional tectonic regimen.
 In the Western Cordillera however, tensional faulting facilitated the occurrence of voluminous volcanism.
 This faulting is still underway and produces earthquakes in the area.

-The basement of the volcano is formed by Precambrian rocks, which are overlaid by various sediments and volcanic formations of Mesozoic and Cenozoic age.
-Especially during the Neogene, the supply of volcanic material was high and dominated the region, forming a volcanic "foot"; the present volcanoes are constructed on this volcanic "foot".
+The basement of the volcano is formed by Precambrian rocks of the "Arequipa Massif", which are up to 1.9 billion years old.
+They are overlaid by various sediments and volcanic formations (Yura Group and Tiabaya unit) of Mesozoic and Cenozoic age.
+Especially during the Neogene, the supply of volcanic material was high and dominated the region, forming a volcanic "foot"; the present volcanoes are constructed on this volcanic "foot" formed by the Tacaza and Barroso sequences.
 This "foot" is made out of an ignimbrite plateau that drops down south.
 The "foot" beneath Ampato, Hualca Hualca and Sabancaya has been dated 2.2 ±0.15 million years ago, while a lava flow beneath the first and the last of these is about 0.8 ±0.04 million years old.
+Sometimes the volcanoes are classified within the Barroso sequence.

 Composition

-Fresh volcanites of Sabancaya consist of porphyritic andesite and dacite which form a potassium-rich calc-alkaline suite similar to other volcanoes in southern Peru; the andesites occasionally appear as fine-grained enclaves.
+Fresh volcanites of Sabancaya consist of porphyritic andesite and dacite, with andesite about twice as common as dacite.
+They form a potassium-rich calc-alkaline suite similar to other volcanoes in southern Peru; the andesites occasionally appear as fine-grained enclaves.
 The rocks are not very vesicular and contain a moderate amount of phenocrysts.
 Minerals encountered in both phenocrysts and groundmass are amphibole, biotite, hornblende, iron oxide, plagioclase, pyroxene and titanium oxide; degraded olivine is also found.
+The rocks erupted by Sabancaya, Ampato and Hualca Hualca have similar compositions.